 The Fresh Fig

-The climate in Acadiana is perfect for growing figs. Early summers growing up in south Louisiana always meant picking and cooking that sweet little fruit.
+The climate in Acadiana is perfect for growing figs. Summers growing up in south Louisiana always meant picking and cooking that sweet little fruit.
 Like most people in the southern states, we always had at least one fig tree growing in our yard.
-It's a normal sight to see them back home in the landscape beside rice fields and crawfish ponds today.
+It's normal to see them back home in the landscape beside rice fields and crawfish ponds today.

 Still, one of the best things about Summer is this bountiful fresh fruit, and cooking with it is a seasonal treat.
-This loaf is extra special since the fig season only lasts a short time.
+This Fresh Fig Bread loaf is extra special since the fig season only lasts a short time.

-Note: To keep fresher longer, immediately after picking figs, wash and spread out to thoroughly dry on a large towel.
-Store them in an open bowl in the refrigerator or seal them in a freezer bag to freeze for making jams and preserving later.
+Note: To keep figs fresher longer, immediately after picking, wash and spread out to thoroughly dry on a large towel.
+Store them in an open bowl in the refrigerator or seal them in a freezer bag to freeze them for making jams and/or preserving later.

 Quick is a good description for the Fresh Fruit Bread because there is no waiting for it to rise.
 The use of self-rising flour takes care of all the leavening needed.